Ayushi-712/ssclip/README.md

 ```
 ## Examples (For continuous outcome)
 ### 1.Precise estimate of R2val
-#### Eg.To target a 95% confidence interval for R2val that has a narrow width of about 0.1 i.e SE of R2val will be 0.0255 and assuming R2val is 0.5.
+#### For Eg.Sample size to target a 95% confidence interval for R2val that has a narrow width of about 0.1 i.e SE of R2val = 0.0255 and expected R2val = 0.5.One can give parameters as R2val= 0.5,width=0.1,alpha=0.05 in the ss_R2val function.
 ```{r example }
 library(ssclip)
 ss_R2val( R2val= 0.5,width=0.1,alpha=0.05 )